aaronights/aarond.me/README.md

 ### Testing the Build

-To test the building of the site locally, run the following command:
+This step is not necessary, but to test the building of the site for production locally, run the following command:

 ```bash
 npm run build
 ```

 Files will be output to the `dist/` directory.
-To view the built site, run the following command:
+To serve and view the built site, run the following command:

 ```bash
 npm run preview